NationalSecurityAgency/ghidra/Ghidra/Configurations/Public_Release/src/global/docs/ChangeHistory.md

 * _CParser_.
 Removed unnecessary `-DSTRSAFE_LIB` and `-DSTRSAFE_LIB_IMPL` from Windows C-Header parsing configuration files.
 (GP-6555, Issue #4749)
 * _CParser_.
 Fixed a java stack trace in the PreProcessor when parsing a degenerate `#define`.
 (GP-6556, Issue #5884, #6701, #6702)
 * _Data Types_.
 Updated the __Export C Header...__ action to avoid a potential infinite loop with a large number of composites.
 (GP-6801, Issue #9161)
+* _Data Types_.
+Corrected data type merge conflict handling that was presenting the _"Expected bad datatype placeholder"_ error.
+(GP-7307, Issue #9370, #9659)
 * _Debugger_.
 Fixed a broken drag-and-drop action in the Dynamic Listing.
 (GP-6107)
 * _Debugger_.
 Fixed reliability issue with __Save Trace By Default__ (related to garbage-collection of listeners occurring on Windows).
 (GP-6582)
 * _Debugger_.
 Navigating to a snapshot now generally also navigates to its event thread.
 (GP-6603)
 * _Debugger_.
 Fixed autosetup logic for Windows agents.
 (GP-6966)
 * _Debugger:GDB_.
-Fixed issue with some configurations of gdb-17.2 involving `unavailable` register values.
+Fixed an issue with some configurations of gdb-17.2 involving `unavailable` register values.
 (GP-6974, Issue #9254)
 * _Debugger:Listing_.
 Fixed issues with Variable hovers in the Listing and Decompiler.
 (GP-4914)
 * _Debugger:Modules_.
-Fixed hang on Debugger startup / server connection caused by module indexing on the Swing thread.
+Fixed hang that occurred on Debugger startup / server connection caused by module indexing on the Swing thread.
 This is now a background task.
 (GP-7004, Issue #8145, #8910, #9299)
 * _Debugger:Stack_.
 Fixed an issue where unwind analysis got stuck interpreting `TZCNT` or other instructions with internal p-code loops.
 (GP-6707)
 * _Debugger:Time_.
 Background filtering and sorting is now used for the Debugger's Snapshot/Time table.
 (GP-6607)
 * _Debugger:Trace_.
 Fixed a bug in DebuggerBreakpointsProvider that was causing BreakpointLocations to not be removed from the table.
 (GP-6439)